possiblyHugo/Food_organizer_bot/readme.md

 # Installation
-The Food Organizer Bot is a Discord bot that helps families vote on what to eat during the week absed on family suggestions.
+The Food Organizer Bot is a Discord bot that helps families vote on what to eat during the week based on family suggestions.
 The bot is written in Python and uses the Discord.py library.

 ## Getting Started
 To use the Family Organizer Bot, you will need to have Python 3.6 or higher installed on your machine.
 You willa lso need to create a Discord bot and obtain its token.
 Instructions for creating a bot and obtaining its token can be found in the [Discord Documentation](https://discord.com/developers/docs/intro).